 The Adult Temperament Questionnaire provides information regarding the temperament of adults, and is based on the landmark research of Drs.
 Alexander Thomas, Stella Chess and associates in the New York Longitudinal Study.
 Categories of temperament or behavioral style indicate how the individual responds to the environment around him or her, the how of behavior.
 Research has shown that infants, children and adults differ in a consistent way from one another on these dimensions and that these characteristics are part of the foundation of individual personality.
 The ATQ2 uses 9 categories to describe these reactions: activity level, regularity, adaptability, approach to novelty, emotional intensity, quality of mood, sensory sensitivity, distractibility and persistence.

-In 2013 new norms have been developed, based on 6400 adults who had completed the original questionnaire.
-The process now allows users to select the norms that will be used for their temperament profile (e.g., college age males, females in their 40s, etc.) or to use the original, now called 'classic,' norms.
-Doing this will adjust the user's profile comparisons to an appropriate age and gender reference group, resulting in a more meaningful interpretations.
-In addition profile category descriptions have been extended from three to five levels for each of the nine scales, allowing for finer grained statements about temperament for each individual.
+In 2013 new norms were developed, based on 6400 adults who had completed the original questionnaire.
+The scoring process now allowed users to select the normative group that will be used for their temperament profile (e.g., college age males, females in their 40s, etc.) or to use the original, now called 'classic,' norms.
+Doing this adjusted the user's profile comparisons to an appropriate age and gender reference group, resulting in a more meaningful interpretations.
+In addition, profile category descriptions in the online scoring software were extended from three to five levels for each of the nine scales, allowing for finer grained statements about temperament for each individual.

-New auto-advancing during questionnaire input and pre-submit entry checking reduce user errors.
+Auto-advancing during questionnaire input and pre-submit entry checking in the scoring software reduces user errors.
 New printing capabilitites enable one click printing of the 3 page reports or creation of a pdf file version of the ATQ2 report.